In today’s tutorial, we’ll see how to use VMetal in Nitrux.

 Here’s a summary:

-• VMetal is a CLI utility.
-It does not have a GUI for anything, and it’s also non-configurable.
+- VMetal is a CLI utility.
+It does not have a GUI and is non-configurable.

 Requirements to use VMetal